 Afghanistan is world's most repressive country for women, says UN on Women’s Day

-The UN mission to Afghanistan said it has recorded an almost constant stream of discriminatory edicts and measures against women since the Taliban takeover.
+The U.N. mission to Afghanistan also said it has recorded an almost constant stream of discriminatory edicts and measures against women since the Taliban takeover.

 ISLAMABAD: Since the Taliban takeover of Afghanistan, the country has become the most repressive in the world for women and girls, deprived of many of their basic rights, the United Nations said Wednesday.